Resources for seniors

-- Banking centres: All CWB banking centres are equipped with automatic doors, wide entranceways, wheelchair accessibility, and various sit-down banking options.
+Banking centers: All CWB banking centers are equipped with automatic doors, wide entranceways, wheelchair accessibility, and various sit-down banking options.
 Our employees also strive to communicate in whichever way works best for you.
 We support the use of personal assistive devices, service animals or other support persons as may be needed to access our products, services or facilities.

 Protecting yourself from common scams

 There are three main ways scammers may target seniors—fraud, email phishing and telephone phishing.
 “Phishing” is when a scammer poses as a legitimate institution or individual to lure you into providing personal information like a password or banking details.
 Here are some examples to be aware of: